pluja/awesome-privacy/README.md

 ## Android File Manager
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**

-Preinstalled file manager apps and third party launchers found on the play store.
+Preinstalled file manager apps found on the play store.
 They may contain ads/trackers and may ask for unnecessary permissions.

 <img width="16" src="misc/check.png"> </img>  **Instead use**